-Creates a new interconnect between a AWS Direct Connect partner's network and a specific AWS Direct Connect location.
+Creates an interconnect between an AWS Direct Connect Partner's network and a specific AWS Direct Connect location.

-An interconnect is a connection which is capable of hosting other connections.
-The AWS Direct Connect partner can use an interconnect to provide sub-1Gbps AWS Direct Connect service to tier 2 customers who do not have their own connections.
-Like a standard connection, an interconnect links the AWS Direct Connect partner's network to an AWS Direct Connect location over a standard 1 Gbps or 10 Gbps Ethernet fiber-optic cable.
+An interconnect is a connection that is capable of hosting other connections.
+The AWS Direct Connect partner can use an interconnect to provide AWS Direct Connect hosted connections to customers through their own network services.
+Like a standard connection, an interconnect links the partner's network to an AWS Direct Connect location over a standard Ethernet fiber-optic cable.
 One end is connected to the partner's router, the other to an AWS Direct Connect router.

-This is intended for use by AWS Direct Connect partners only.
+Intended for use by AWS Direct Connect Partners only.